wamutech/wamu-spec/papers/whitepaper.md

 - $I$ denotes a decentralized identity.
 - $sk$ denotes the secret key of a decentralized identity.
 - $Sig$ denotes a signing algorithm.
-- $q$ denotes the prime order of cyclic group of the elliptic curve.
+- $q$ denotes the prime order of the cyclic group of the elliptic curve.

 **NOTE:** While the share splitting and reconstruction protocol is described in technical detail in this document, for simplicity, the share recovery protocol is only described at a high-level and no technical detail is provided for decentralized identity verification and rest of Wamu's sub-protocols.
 We refer the reader to Wamu's technical specification for the technical details that are not provided in this document.